vsoch/vsoch.github.io/_posts/2018/2018-09-04-testing-experiments.md

 **Modular Github Pages**

 It's fairly straight forward to deploy a single thing to Github pages like a set of manifests or a rendered PDF.
-But what happens when you put together components of some template like blocks?
-Then what if each of those blocks has it's own version of an "index.html" and you either have to merge them or only choose one?
+But what happens when you put together components that each want their own webby space?
+They each have their own version of an "index.html" and you either have to combine them or only choose one?
 I ran into this issue when I realized I couldn't deploy my table of manifests because the experiment preview was already rendered there.
-We need to define an organizational structure for the Github Pages content that is generated so we can have certainty that some set of rendered outputs each has a consistent place to live.
+We need to define an organizational structure for the Github Pages content that gives us certainty that each of some set of rendered outputs has a consistent place to live.

 **Badges**